 With the growing popularity of electric bikes, we want to take them everywhere: on weekends, holidays, or for outdoor rides.
-But between the weight and bulk, transporting an e-bike is not as simple as a classic bike.
+But between the weight and bulk, transporting an electric bike is not as simple as a classic bike.
 So, can you put an electric bike on a bike rack?
 We explain everything in this detailed guide.

 Can you transport an electric bike on a bike rack?